followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/sortByGroupSummaryInfo/sortByGroupSummaryInfo.md

         $("#gridContainer").dxDataGrid({
             // ...
             sortByGroupSummaryInfo: [
-                { summaryItem: 1, groupColumn: 'Tasks' }, // applies sorting only when records are grouped by the "Tasks" column
+                { summaryItem: 1, groupColumn: "Tasks" }, // applies sorting only when records are grouped by the "Tasks" column
-                { summaryItem: 'min', groupColumn: 'Last Name' }, // applies sorting only when records are grouped by a "Last Name" column
+                { summaryItem: "min", groupColumn: "Last Name" }, // applies sorting only when records are grouped by a "Last Name" column
-                { summaryItem: 'Average Age Group Summary' } // applies sorting regardless the grouping column ]
+                { summaryItem: "Average Age Group Summary" } // applies sorting regardless the grouping column ]
         });
     });